District 1 Commissioner

 Patrick’s Facebook page

 Studied Political Science and Business at UGA.

 Inferred Party: Democrat

-Reconsideration of Designating SPLOST Projects: YES(More information about 2019 votes)
+Reconsideration SPLOST Projects: YES(More info regarding 2019 votes)

 - Do you support fare-free bus service?: YES

 “Absolutely, we have seen in other cities how this benefits the community.
 Especially in a community like ours that is highly impoverished.”